Are you seriously looking for a new job, but figure that holiday job search is a waste of time? Nobody’s hiring in November and December, right?

 They put things on hold until the New Year, leaving many year-end opportunities unclaimed . . . and available for you to swoop in and grab.

 If you job hunt during the holiday season, you’ll have much less competition.

-I collaborated with Susan P. Joyce, online job search guru and publisher of Job-Hunt.org, to create an ebook loaded with juicy tips from the Job-Hunt Experts, to help you navigate a job search over the holiday season.
+I collaborated with Susan P. Joyce, online job search guru and publisher of Job-Hunt.org, to create this ebook.
+It’s loaded with juicy tips from the Job-Hunt Experts, to help you navigate a job search over the holiday season.

 How to Get Your FREE Copy of the Ebook

 Access the FREE version on Job-Hunt here.
 (This takes you right to the PDF.
 No signup is required.)

 A little background on how this book came about . . .

 I met Susan P. Joyce, the mastermind behind Job-Hunt.org and a pioneering online job search expert, in 2007 at a career professionals’ roundtable.
 We instantly hit it off and I became Job-Hunt’s Personal Branding Expert, one of its very first Experts, soon after that.

 Over the years, we’ve collaborated on a number of projects.
 For one, we saw the need to put the word out to job seekers about using the holidays to edge out their competitors in the job market.